MaritessSamson/cse15l-lab-reports/lab-report-3.md

 ## Part 2 : Researching Commands
 I chose to research the `grep` command.

-1. The `grep -n` command shows the matched lines and the line numbers that a given pattern appears on
+1. The `grep -n` command shows the matched lines and the line numbers that a given pattern appears on.

-Example 1:
+> Example 1:
 ```
 marit@doofenshmirtz MINGW64 ~/docsearch (main)
 $ grep -n "binge drinking" technical/government/alcohol_problems/*.txt